Solar power in Israel: The Negev

-The Negev Desert and the surrounding area, including the Arava Valley, are the sunniest parts of Israel and little of this land is arable, which is why it has become the center of the Israeli solar industry.
+The Negev Desert and the surrounding area, including the Arava Valley, are the sunniest parts of Israel, and little of this land is arable, which is why it has become the center of the Israeli solar industry.
 David Faiman thinks the energy needs of Israel's future could be met by building solar energy plants in the Negev.
 As director of Ben-Gurion National Solar Energy Center, he operates one of the largest solar dishes in the world.

 In May 2016, the 50 MW Zmorot Solar Park came online.
-The plant uses 207,000-panel solar park and took 18 months to construct.
+The plant has a 207,000-panel solar park and took 18 months to construct.

 In the Rotem Industrial Complex outside of Dimona, Israel, more than 1,600 solar mirrors focus the sun's rays on a tower to heat a water boiler to create steam.
 BrightSource Industries (Israel), Ltd., uses the solar array to test new technology for the three new solar plants to be built in California for Pacific Gas and Electric Company and Southern California Edison.

 In 2020, a 120 MW solar power plant opened in Tze'elim, Israel's largest to date.
 The solar park expected to generate more than 220 GWh annually.